 How do you work with couples to come up with a playlist?

 When it comes to setting the tone for a wedding, music is crucial.
 Knowing the mood you hope to achieve for the party will help guide your music selections.
 Do you and your partner like to be hands-on when putting together a playlist?
 Or would you rather just give broad instructions and step back?
 If you want to make sure that your DJ and the rest of your suppliers work well together, ask them how involved they want to be in the event before hiring either one.
 Before booking, it's a good idea to enquire about their prefered dinner/background music tracks, pump-up jams, and slow tunes.

 Can you learn specific songs for us?

-The Top 50 Wedding Songs list has some great choices, including “I Will Always Love You” (Whitney Houston), “At Last” (Etta James) and “(You Make Me Feel Like A) Natural Woman.”
-Have someone from our wedding music team help find one of these songs today, so we’re ready when the time comes!
+Some of the best love songs ever written are included in the Top 50 Wedding Songs list, such as "I Will Always Love You" by Whitney Houston, "At Last" by Etta James, and "(You Make Me Feel Like A) Natural Woman" by Stevie Wonder.
+Someone on our wedding music team needs to go out and find one of these songs right now so that we're prepared.

 What do you typically do to get guests on their feet?

 You don't want the vibe to fizzle as folks leave the dance floor one by one.
 Therefore, some DJs may use the microphone (or even the crowd!) to rally the crowd, while others may just play a song that is known to get people dancing again.
 If you want to have a good party, choose a performer who uses one of these techniques but doesn't spend too much time talking from behind their instruments.